V0lk3n/V0lk3n.github.io/writeup/Osu!CTF2024/Osu!CTF2024-WriteUp.md

 	<img src="assets/img/Cryptography/base727/osu_ctf_2024_crypto_base727.png">
 </p>

-Attachments : **out.txt**, **727.py**
+Attachments : <a href="assets/challenge/Cryptography/base727/out.txt">**out.txt**</a>, <a href="assets/challenge/Cryptography/base727/727.py">**727.py**</a>

 ### Solution

-As the challenge show, Quitec used ChatGPT to create a program that encodes any strings in base 727.
+As the challenge show, Quitec used ChatGPT to create a program that encode any strings in base 727.
 And the challenge give us the encoded base 727 strings and the generated program.

 If ChatGPT created the challenge, why losing my time to decipher it manually?

 So i've asked ChatGPT too!
+First i downloaded both attachments files which is the python script to encode and the base727 strings.

-My first attempt was to directly send him the base727 strings and ask him to decode it, but he answered with a big theory on how to proceed.
+My first attempt was to directly send to ChatGPT the base727 strings and ask him to decode it, but he answered with a big theory on how to proceed.
 Too much time to solve a ChatGPT generated challenge.

 <p align="center">
 	<img src="assets/img/Cryptography/base727/1-Submit_Hash_to_ChatGPT.png">
 </p>

-So my next attempt, i've submited the code to encode strings in base727, and asked him to redecode the strings.
+So for my next attempt, i've submited the code to encode strings in base727, and asked him to decode the strings.

 <p align="center">
 	<img src="assets/img/Cryptography/base727/2-Submit_the_code_to_ChatGPT.png">
 </p>

-ChatGPT answered him by providing to me the script to decode the base727 strings.
+ChatGPT answered by providing to me the script which decode the base727 strings , thats better than only decode the strings at the end.

 <p align="center">
 	<img src="assets/img/Cryptography/base727/3-ChatGpt_final_answer.png">